HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 We see the median number of images requested on a mobile homepage is 28, while it is 31 on desktop.
 10% of sites load 76 images on mobile, however, this is down from a high of 91 images last year.

 Overall, there is a 10-20% reduction in the number of images requested.
 It is hard to provide a definitive answer, but it may be due to the increased adoption of the <a hreflang="en" href="https://web.dev/browser-level-image-lazy-loading/">lazy loading attribute</a>.
 As no scrolling or interaction with the site is performed during testing, any assets that are lazy-loaded will not be factored into measurements.
 Analysis by the JavaScript chapter did find that 17% of sites are using this attribute which gives some weight to this theory.

+{# TODO (Authors) - you mention the javascript chapter finding a result - looks like a good opportunity to cross link #}

 {{ figure_markup(
   image="distribution-of-image-bytes-for-ecommerce.png",